willswats/yelp-camp/README.md

 # Yelp Camp

-An Express web application which allows you to add campgrounds, create reviews, create an account, upload images and more, styled with bootstrap and css.
+An Express web application which allows you to add campgrounds, create reviews, create an account, upload images, and more, styled with bootstrap and css.
 Live project [_here_](https://yelp-camp-willswats.herokuapp.com/).

 ![yelp-camp-img](./public/imgs/yelp-camp.png)